Adikumaw/trading_strategy_finder/scripts/silver_layer_readme.md

 ## 🎯 Purpose in the Pipeline

 If the Bronze Layer answers "what trades _could have_ won?", the Silver Layer answers "**under what market conditions** did they win?".
+It can operate in two modes:

-It operates in two major stages:
+1.  **Full Mode (Default):** Performs two major stages:

-1.  **Market Feature Generation:** First, it creates a comprehensive "fingerprint" of the market for every moment in time by calculating over 200 technical indicators, candlestick patterns, and contextual features from the raw price data.
+    *   **Market Feature Generation:** Creates a comprehensive "fingerprint" of the market for every moment in time by calculating over 200 technical indicators, candlestick patterns, and contextual features from the raw price data.
-2.  **Trade Enrichment:** Second, it merges this market context with every single trade from the Bronze Layer, calculating a powerful set of **relational positioning features** that describe where a trade's SL/TP levels were placed relative to key market structures (like moving averages, Bollinger Bands, etc.).
+    *   **Trade Enrichment:** Merges this market context with every single trade from the Bronze Layer, calculating a powerful set of **relational positioning features**.

-The output of this layer is the most valuable dataset in the pipeline, forming the basis for all subsequent pattern discovery.
+2.  **Features-Only Mode:** Performs only the **Market Feature Generation** stage.
+This is a utility mode used by other scripts, like the `diamond_data_prepper`, that only need the market context without the trade enrichment.

 ---